Here are five fashion ideas for the Groom and groomsmen attire to make the groom stand out.

 The groom could wear a charcoal grey suit, a pale grey suit by the groomsmen, a black dinner jacket worn by the groomsmen and a white dinner jacket worn by the groomsmen at an evening event.
 A groomsman could wear a khaki suit at a backyard wedding, while the groomsman would wear a white suit.

 If the groom wants to wear the same outfit as the groomsmen, he can consistently achieve a unique look with a more ornate boutonniere.
 One of the most popular styles of the groom’s boutonniere is a mini version of the bride’s bouquet, which will look stunning in your wedding photos.
 However, making the groom’s boutonniere bigger, more colourful, or more intricate can achieve the right effect.

 Think about the tie

 It might be that the groom decides to wear a different tie to his groomsmen, and they could wear a simple long toe while he wears a cravat or bow tie.
 However, this does tend to look a little untidy, so it might be better if all the men wear the same type of tie and the groom chooses a bigger one or one in a different colour.

 Personalise the waistcoat

 When it comes to Groom and groomsmen attire, ensure the groom wears a coloured waistcoat while the groomsmen wear cummerbunds.
-If they are all wearing waistcoats, make sure the groom wears a brighter colour or a highly patterned one while the groomsmen wear plain ones.
+If they all wear waistcoats, ensure the groom wears a brighter or highly patterned colour while the groomsmen wear plain ones.

 When personalising your waistcoat, you can do a few things to make it your own.
 Firstly, you can choose the fabric.
 If you want something classic, opt for wool or tweed.
 If you’re after something a little more modern, go for cotton or linen.
 You can also pick the colour and pattern of your waistcoat.
 Again, go for something classic like black or grey if you want a timeless look, or be bold and go for a bright colour or print if you’re daring.